nsrau/azure-docs.it-it/articles/azure-databricks/connect-databricks-excel-python-r.md

 ## <a name="next-steps"></a>Passaggi successivi

-* Per informazioni sulle origini da cui è possibile importare dati in Azure Databricks, vedere [Data sources for Azure Databricks](/azure/databricks/data/data-sources/index) (Origini dati per Azure Databricks)
+* Per altre informazioni sulle origini da cui è possibile importare dati in Azure Databricks, vedere [Origini dati per Azure DatabricksTo](/azure/databricks/data/data-sources/index) learn about sources from where you can import data into Azure Databricks, see Data sources for Azure Databricks